syednoor058/preowned_car_price_prediction/README.md

 assessing the market value of secondhand autos.
 A dataset of around 450,000 data points was used, which included complete automobile details and matching selling prices.
 Data preparation, exploratory data analysis, feature engineering, and model training with 10 machine learning algorithms were all part of the study approach.
-The Random Forest Regressor was the bestperforming algorithm, with greater predicting ability.
+The Random Forest Regressor was the best-performing algorithm, with greater predicting ability.
 In addition, the built machine-learning the model was successfully integrated into a user-friendly website, allowing customers to enter particular automobile information and receive fast pricing estimations.
 This study benefits the automotive industry by giving an improved approach for projecting used car values, hence